pauldambra/pauldambra.github.io/_posts/2011-08-05-how-to-design-unsubscribe-link.md

 ```
  and unsubscribe every member.

-No it isn't that likely since this is for a climbing organisation but then you'd be surprised how many smart-alec programmers also climb!
+No it isn't that likely since this is for a climbing organisation but then you'd be surprised how many smart alec programmers also climb!

 Alright we don't need to make it into